 - The Bureau connects people to different kinds of services.
 This includes job searches, counseling and independent living in Aging and Disability Services.
 We can also connect you with other state agency resources.

-- The Bureau also offers training for community members to understand how to navigate systems, know their rights, and use various accessible tools that are available for them.
+- The Bureau also offers training for community members.
+These trainings help people learn how to use different systems, understand their rights, and use tools that make services easier to access.

 Raising Awareness: